AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Use the AFL++ tool `afl-cmin` to remove inputs from the corpus that do not produce a new path in the target.

-Put all files from step a) into one directory, e.g. INPUTS.
+Put all files from step a) into one directory, e.g., INPUTS.

 If the target program is to be called by fuzzing as `bin/target -d INPUTFILE` the run afl-cmin like this: